intelagense/rwxrob/log/2021/01/31/README.md

+## Sunday, January 31, 2021, 6:23:44PM EST <1612135424>

+Decide to keep the `#!/usr/bin/perl` because it is standard on every Linux and UNIX system for Perl.
+I could give a shit about Windows and Mac paths that are someplace else.
+On Mac people just have to properly `brew install gnu-core-utilities`.
+If people aren't willing to do that, fuck 'em they can configure their own.
+I'm not willing to invoke another wasteful indirections and subshell to lookup the local of `perl` every fucking time a script runs that needs.
+In fact, it is absolutely stupid to ever put `#!/usr/bin/env <anything>` into anything that is regularly going to be run.
+Add the installer intelligence to do it right.

+## Sunday, January 31, 2021, 6:17:10PM EST <1612135030>

+All this Perl and automation is pulling me into cybersecurity again.
+There are few industries where living on the terminal are as rewarding and profitable.

+Also, I realize now that Perl is coming back to me how much Bash felt like pushing a rock up a steep hill even after I pretty much mastered it.
+The stuff people hate about Perl makes it like butter to slice and serve.
+So very calming.
+People will think that I'm crazy that coding and reading Perl calms me down, but it just does.
+It's so fucking brilliant for all the things that I most value: manipulating text.

 ## Sunday, January 31, 2021, 6:09:16PM EST <1612134556>

 Intrigued if there is a chance of using PEGN to capture the `date -d`